 With our Jetty server component you can set up Http mock servers very easy.
 The server is automatically configured to accept Http client connections and to load a Spring application context on startup.
 Now you can also set some more details on this automatic server configuration (e.g. server context path, servlet names or servlet mappings).
 In addition to that you can access the security context of the web container.
 This enables you to set up security constraints such as basic authentication on server resources.
 Clients are then forced to authenticate properly when accessing the server.
 Unauthorized users will get 401 access denied errors immediately.
-Seehttp-basic-auth-serverfor details.
-Of course this also applies to our SOAP WebService Jetty server components (soap-basic-auth-server).
+See http-basic-auth-server (soap-basic-auth-server).